About Us

 Our Board

 TAPIT’s Board of Directors is elected by TAPIT active members in good standing, according to our bylaws.
-Our next Election will be in November 2024.
+Our next Election will be in the fall of 2026.
+The Nominations Committee is a standing committee which works year round to identify leaders for our organization.

 Richard Ponce de Leon leads training and language access initiatives at the Tennessee Language Center.
 In this role, he develops and manages training programs for language interpreters and translators, alongside intercultural communication initiatives tailored for both public and private institutions.
 His expertise extends to providing technical guidance to local governments and organizations on matters concerning language access.
 He has a background in Linguistics, and has interpreting experience in legal, medical, and educational settings.
 He is a Certified Public Manager, a Certified Court Interpreter in the State of Tennessee and holds a Master of Science in Higher Education Administration from the University of Tennessee, Knoxville.